 TSA debuts new technology designed to improve checkpoint screenings at BWI Airport

-The new software uses cameras to match a traveler's faces with their photo ID and flight details in real time.
+The new software uses cameras to match a traveler's face with their photo ID and flight details in real-time.

-These units touch points and speed the process, according to TSA officials.
+These units touch points and speed up the process, according to TSA officials.

 The technology enhances detection capabilities for identifying fraudulent documents at security checkpoints.